sagarpandey006/sagar-portfolio/README.md

 Project is Under Progress

-It's Navbar, Landing, About, Skills, Experience with internship & hackathon and Project pages is properly functional and completed
+It's Navbar, Landing, About, Skills, Experience with internship & hackathon, project and contact pages is properly functional and completed

-Now next is to update contact then create footer
+Now next is to create footer